 Starvation effects almost all of the human organs.
 The body will do whatever it can to preserve homeostasis.
 Engaging in an eating disorder can lead to a myriad of physical complications.
 Physical signs and symptoms include but are not limited to abnormally low heart rate, gastrointestinal complications, fatigue, dryness of skin, anemia, hypo tension and lack of menstrual periods.
 Eating disorders are deadly.
 Causes of death include: liver failure, pancreatitis, gastric rupture, lung collapse, stroke, heart attack, internal bleeding, depression and suicide.
 Blood sugar levels are commonly disrupted when one deprives themselves of food and or, participate in self induced vomiting.

-The fact is that one either dies with an eating disorder of lives without one.
 Although it may take years of extensive therapy and treatment, healing is possible.
-It can be difficult to see a light at the end of the tunnel when someone's world slowly unravels.
+It can be difficult to see a light at the end of the tunnel when someone’s world slowly unravels.
 An eating disorder can rob someone of their ability to live life, especially if they are unable to see how entrenched they are in the disease.
 The sicker the individual is, the greater the gap is between their distortions and reality.
 Certain characteristics may be more overt than others, but eating disorders, such as Anorexia, Bulimia and binge eating are often difficult to pin point.
 Anorexia frequently causes significant weight loss, but sometimes the behaviors have been taking place long before the warning signs become prominent.